MetcalfeWal/MetcalfeWal/README.md

 - 🌱 I’m currently learning Python to crunch Big Data, Data Lake, Data Integration, and Web3 IPFS.
 - 💞️ I’m looking to collaborate on Web3 projects and newsletters.
 - 📫 Reach me on [𝕏](https://x.com/intent/user?screen_name=MetcalfeWal)
-- 📰 Read free Web3 Education Newsletter [here](https://metcalfe.substack.com/).
+- 📰 Read my FREE Web3 Education Newsletter [here](https://metcalfe.substack.com/).
 New post on every 1st.
 No spam.

 <!---
 MetcalfeWal/MetcalfeWal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.